Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution: Acknowledgement

 \section{Acknowledgement}

 This material is in part based upon work supported by the Center for Responsible, Decentralized Intelligence at Berkeley (Berkeley RDI).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of these institutes.
-We thank Patrick McCorry for his comments that greatly improved the manuscript.
+We thank Patrick McCorry and Franck Cassez for their thoughtful feedback, which greatly improved the manuscript. \fi

 \appendices \crefalias{section}{appendix}